sg893052/sonic-buildimage/devops/Broadview_REST.md

 ## 1.2 South-Bound Plugin Block changes

 New SB plug-in block has been implemented as SONiC-SB-plugin.
 New South-Bound (SB) plugin block including South-Bound-plugin re-director of BroadView agent has been changed as part of integration into SONiC.
 SONiC-SB-plugin block makes calls to configure the REDIS DB tables as needed for BST and IFA.
 For configuration related REST APIs, SONiC-SB-plugin block makes call to update CONFIG DB.
 For stats, SONiC-SB-plugin makes calls to fetch the data from COUNTER_DB.

+SONiC-SB-plugin listens for threshold breach events set by thresholdmgr in COUNTER_DB,once event receives trigger-report is prepared and sent to collector configured.

 ## 1.3 North-Bound Plugin Block changes